SiliconLabs/wiseconnect/examples/snippets/wlan/multithread_sockets/readme.md

 ## Application Build Environment

 The application can be configured to suit user requirements and development environment.
-Read through the following sections and make any changes needed.
+Read through the following sections and make the necessary changes, if required.

 ### Configure sl_net_default_values.h